 - Practice good oral hygiene.
 Brush twice a day with fluoride toothpaste to remove food debris and plaque.
 Brush teeth after you eat (keep a toothbrush at work or school to brush after lunch).
 Don't forget to brush the tongue too, or use a tongue scraper.
 Bacteria on your tongue can contribute to bad breath.
 If you can’t brush after a meal, give your mouth a good rinse with water to at least loosen up and free those trapped bits.
 Replace your toothbrush every 2 to 3 months or after an illness.
 Use floss or an interdental cleaner to remove food particles and plaque between teeth once a day.
 Rinse with an antibacterial mouthwash twice a day.
 Antiseptic mouthwash can help kill bacteria that cause bad breath and plaque that can lead to gingivitis, an early, mild form of gum disease.
 Adding a fluoride rinse to your daily routine can help prevent tooth decay.
 Dentures should be removed at night and cleaned thoroughly before being placed in your mouth the next morning.
 Clean braces and retainers as directed by your dentist.

 - See your dentist regularly -- at least twice a year.
-They will conduct an oral exam and professional teeth cleaning and will be able to detect and treat periodontal disease, dry mouth, or other problems that may be the cause of bad mouth odor.
+They will do an oral exam and professional teeth cleaning and will be able to find and treat periodontal disease, dry mouth, or other problems that may be the cause of bad breath.

 - Stop smoking and chewing tobacco-based products.
 Ask your dentist for tips on kicking the habit.

 - Drink lots of water.
 This will keep your mouth moist.
-Chewing gum (preferably sugarless) or sucking on candy (preferably sugarless) also stimulates the production of saliva, which helps wash away food particles and bacteria.
+Chewing sugarless gum or sucking on sugarless candy also stimulates the production of saliva, which helps wash away food particles and bacteria.
 Gums and mints containing xylitol are best.